 Some owners have pets with behavioral problems.
 They may hire a pet trainer to help them.
 Animal trainers may teach obedience classes, train a dog how to sniff for bombs or conduct pet therapy sessions.

 Both groomers and trainers are also considered animal care and service workers by the BLS.
-Job growth for trainers may be slower than the overall 11% projected rate from 2014 to 2024, however, since fewer positions tend to become available than in other areas of animal care.
+Job growth for animal trainers may be slower than the overall 13% projected rate from 2018 to 2028, however, since fewer positions tend to become available than in other areas of animal care.
 In addition, competition is expected to be strong for jobs training larger or marine animals.
-BLS statistics from 2015 show an average yearly wage of $26,610 for animal trainers at that time.
+BLS statistics from 2018 show an average yearly wage of $35,260 for animal trainers at that time.

 Positions as an animal trainer or groomer may require job-specific training that can be completed in seminars, private classes or workshops.
 For many animal service professions there are organizations that provide certification for each specific job.
 The National Dog Groomers Association of America (NDGAA) gives groomers a National Certified Master Groomer title after they attend classes and pass an exam.
 Several different organizations offer certification for animal trainers depending on the setting and duties of the individual trainer.

 In addition to the many job options involving caring for animals, there are also occupations that help facilitate the sales and distribution of domestic animals.
 Animal breeders selectively breed their pets to create strong and desirable offspring to sell.
 Another job option is to work in a pet store or for a private sales agency to help distribute animals to responsible and caring owners.
-According to the BLS, animal breeders made a median annual salary of $39,380 per year in 2015.
+According to the BLS, animal breeders made a mean annual salary of $43,080 per year in 2018.

 According to the BLS, breeders may be trained as veterinarians or veterinarian technicians or technologists.
 Individuals working in a pet store are generally trained on-the-job.